chilts/chilts.github.com/blog/_posts/2012-04-11-node-awssum.md

 title: Introducing Node AwsSum
 tagline: "'O' is for AwsSum"
 published: true
-tags : [amazon, aws, nodejs, javascript, webapi]
+tags : [amazon, aws, nodejs, javascript, webapi, awssum]
 ---
 Over on my [author page on NPM](http://search.npmjs.org/#/_author/Andrew%20Chilton) I now have 7 packages available to download and install.
 However, the one I've put the most time into is the